CamilleVG/Examples/TankWars/Resources/README.txt

 or released.
 Active commands were removed from the list when their button was released and the next command in the list then took priority, with a default value of 'none'.
 This was done in order to ensure movement was smooth especially when multiple keys were pressed at a time.

-Total Time Estimate: 45 - 50 hours
+Total Time Estimate for Client: 45 - 50 hours

 See github commits for more details on when features were implemented

-11/10
-Time Worked: 3 hours
-We implement our handshake.

-11/08
-Time Worked: 3 hours
-We created a constants class which will hold values that need to stay consisted throughout the the solution.
-All constants member variables are in all caps.